4 Step Swaddle Transition Plan – When It’s Time To Stop Swaddling

 The Zen Sack is lightly weighted making it perfect for transitioning out of a Swaddle.

-Here are a couple reviews about the Zen Sack and transitioning, we hope you will read more to make sure it's the right fit for you and your little one.
+Here's a review about the Zen Sack and transitioning, we hope you will read more to make sure it's the right fit for you and your little one.

 At first, you should place the weighted part on your baby’s chest as your baby sleeps on his or her back.
 Before your baby starts rolling over, sleeping on their back is the safest.